-SEA combines technical and military experts to deliver and manage the concepts and equipment that contribute to DCC capability.
-Each element is considered within the context of the soldier system as a whole.
+We combine technical and military experts to deliver and manage the concepts and equipment that contribute to DCC capability.
+Each element is considered within the context of the Soldier System as a whole.
 This ensures military decision makers are provided with the evidence required for informed investment decisions.

-SEA has delivered programmes which have made extensive use of the supply chain that maximise opportunities for SMEs and academia.
+We have delivered programmes that have made extensive use of the supply chain to maximise opportunities for SMEs and academia.
 Programmes include:

 - Urban Operations Study (2003 – 2006) – Programme Lead.